JoaoCoquim/cinepulse-app/README.md

 # CinePulse

 **CinePulse** is a web application designed to help users discover and explore movies.
-It utilizes the OMDb API to provide detailed movie information, integrates the YouTube Data API to display movie trailers, and features a dynamic homepage with movie suggestions and ratings from popular review sites.
+It utilizes the OMDb API to provide detailed movie information, integrates the YouTube Data API to display movie trailers, and features a dynamic homepage with a carousel of movie suggestions and ratings from popular review sites.

 ## Live Demo